box/box-python-sdk-gen/docs/list_collaborations.md

 Returns a collection of collaboration objects.
 If there are no collaborations on this file an empty collection will be returned.

-This list includes pending collaborations, for which the &#x60;status&#x60;
-is set to &#x60;pending&#x60;, indicating invitations that have been sent but not yet accepted.
+This list includes pending collaborations, for which the `status` is set to `pending`, indicating invitations that have been sent but not yet accepted.